yuuna/fluent-plugin-mqtt/README.md

 ## Usage

 This client works as ONLY MQTT client.
-MQTT topic is set "#".
+MQTT topics array is set as "#".

 ```